web-work-tools/minimal-mistakes/_posts/2019-07-05-contributors-guide-discord-archive.md

 ```

 As it stands I made a quick attempt.
-But I'm hoping to come up with a limited number of categories that will serve the posts, pages, and collections of this, and perhaps other, websites.
+But I'm hoping we can come up with a limited number of categories that will serve the posts, pages, and collections of this, and perhaps other, websites.

 ## That's all for now